 You'll investigate how English has developed over time and how it's used to mark regional, social and stylistic distinctions.
 You will learn from subject experts, world-leading researchers in English Language and Linguistics.
 You will:

 - study how English has evolved over time, how it is acquired, and how it develops in the mind

-- social and historical context of variation in English
+- explore how historical, social and other contexts impact variation in English

-- methodologies for studying the human language faculty
+- learn different methodologies for studying the use and complexities of English